I think you will agree that keeping costs down when developing online courses is a key to eLearning business stability and lasting ROI.

 Another website where you can find free eLearning resources is the blog owned by Joanna Kurpiewska, an out of the box eLearning designer with 7 years of learning design experience.
 The freebies she shares are free to download and use in your eLearning projects.

 Jennifer Valley, an instructional designer whom we even interviewed for the JoomlaLMS blog also has a list of free tools and resources for eLearning she has been collecting over the years.
-A broad range of animation, audio, biography, collaboration, color, course authoring, documents, images, icons, infographics and meeting tools to choose from when building your next eLearning project.
+A broad range of animation, audio, biography, collaboration, color, course authoring, documents, eLearning images, icons, infographics and meeting tools to choose from when building your next eLearning project.

-The eLearning Locker website says that they help to put the Wow! back in eLearning by designing outstanding eLearning templates, layouts, designs and graphics.
+The eLearning Locker website says that they help to put the Wow! back in eLearning by designing outstanding eLearning website templates, layouts, designs and graphics.
 The website offers a variety of media resources to amaze your learners and is worth to be bookmarked.

 eLearning.net is one more website where in addition to paid custom eLearning development resources there is a bunch of free stuff to download and get your eLearning development work done within a few clicks.